krakycro/TDD-auto/README.md

 ## General

 This Python script generates test files for each function (or ignores it if already present) from selected project directory.
-Supporting C, C++ and Python languages.
+This tool also generates BUILD file.
+(C, C++ requires gtest, Python unittest) Supports C, C++ and Python languages.

 ## Arguments: